apple-fritter/digits/README.md

 ---

-## How it Works

-The script follows these steps to sanitize the input file:

-1. It checks if an argument (file path) was provided and displays usage instructions if no argument is provided.
-2. The input file path and output file name are assigned.
-3. It checks if the input file exists, displaying an error message if it doesn't.
-4. The script removes non-numeric and non-punctuational characters from the input file using the `tr` command.
-It replaces any sequence of non-numeric and non-punctuational characters with a newline character.
-5. It collapses repeated punctuations using the `awk` command.
-Only the first occurrence of each line is printed.
-6. The sanitized output is saved to the `sanitized.txt` file.
-7. A message is displayed indicating the creation of the sanitized file.

----

 ## Use Cases

-The Sanitize Text script can be useful in various scenarios, including:
+Digits can be useful in various scenarios, including:

-- Cleaning up text files containing non-numeric or non-punctuational characters for further processing or analysis.
+- Cleaning up text files for further processing or analysis.
-- Preparing text data for machine learning or natural language processing tasks that require numeric or punctuational input.
+- Preparing text data for machine learning or natural language processing tasks that require standardized input.

 ---